Matthias Zwicker, office hours: Tuesdays 11:30am-12:30pm, AVW3139

 The course builds on concepts from calculus, linear algebra, and algorithms and data structures.
 Programming assignments rely on Java.
 The official requirements are: MATH240; and minimum grade of C- in CMSC420; and permission of CMNS-Computer Science department.
 Or must be in the (Computer Science (Doctoral), Computer Science (Master's)) program.
 Contact the instructor for further inquiries.

-We will follow the guidelines set forth by of the Department of Computer Science and the Office of Student Conduct.
+We will follow the guidelines set forth by of the Department of Computer Science and the course related policies of the Office of Undergraduate Studies.